 You need both types of thinkers in order to come up with the big ideas that will move the needle for your company and make sure those big ideas are implemented correctly and efficiently.

 You need your micro thinkers to help the macros track time, manage projects, maintain budgets, and organize workflows and system processes.
-And you need the macros to continually innovate and drive growth.
+And you need the macros to plan strategy, continually innovate, and drive growth.